List of Canna hybridists: 1887 Dammann & Cie

 One of Crozy's most beautiful creations was the cultivar Canna 'Madame Crozy', that has a beautiful crimson red colour with a golden margin.
 It was used by the Italian horticulturist Carl Spenger, from the Dammann establishments at San Giovanni a Teduccio near Naples, to create the "Canna with orchid flowers" or "Italian Canna", as they were known.
 Examples of varieties having the Canna hybrid Madame Crozy as a parent, are C. 'Austria' (1893), C. 'Italia' (1893), C. 'Alemania' (1894), C. 'Britannia' (1895), C. 'Heinrich Seidel'(1895).
 There is recorded knowledge of 57 cultivars originating from this prolific nursery, until its destruction by the eruption of the Mount Vesuvius volcano in the early 1900s.

 1880s Victor Lemoine

-Victor Lemoine was a resident of Nancy, France, and considered to be one of the greatest horticulturists of all time, and was the first foreigner to receive the Victorian Medal of Horticulture of the Royal Horticultural Society.
+Victor Lemoine was a resident of Nancy, France, and considered and was the first foreigner to receive the Victorian Medal of Horticulture of the Royal Horticultural Society.
 He also received the George R. White Medal of Honor from the Massachusetts Horticultural Society.